nxtinfinite481-png/nxtinfinite481-png/README.md

 I learn new technologies quickly and like to understand **how things work**, not just how to use them.

-When I find something new, I experiment with it, break it, understand it, and build something useful with it.
+I enjoy experimenting with new tools, technologies and systems, then turning what I learn into useful projects.

 ---